MariamRaad/LivingBrain/README.md

 - Designed the cable behavior with **user experience in mind**, including automatic retraction when the cable is stretched too far
 - Tested and evaluated the performance using Meta's OVR Metrics Tool in comparison to the previously used third-party plugin

-The result was a reusable cable solution that could be integrated into the existing kitchen interactions without relying on the previous third-party plugin.

 <video src="https://github.com/user-attachments/assets/9226f276-97a0-4a33-9236-449ce288868a.mp4"></video>